2 Degree Shift

 Kelly Cooper // CEO

-Veronika Focht // OER Author and Principal Designer
+Veronika Focht // Author and Principal Designer

-Veronika Focht writes, designs, and edits OER books.
-As Principal Designer for Livable Wage Jobs and 2 Degree Shift, Veronika leads Open Education Resources (OER) book design and is the graphic designer for OER content to include WBL projects, assessments, presentations, rubrics, etc. that strive to engage students and support teachers, counselors, and paraprofessionals.
+Veronika Focht authors, designs, and edits OER books.
+As Principal Designer for Livable Wage Jobs and 2 Degree Shift, Veronika leads Open Education Resources (OER) book design and is the graphic designer for OER content to include WBL projects, assessments, presentations, and rubrics, etc. that strive to engage students and support teachers, counselors, and paraprofessionals.

-Dara Ramos // Project Manager
+Dara Ramos // Publishing Director

-Benjamin Ramos // Project Manager
+Benjamin Ramos // Project Director

 Benjamin leads OER projects, currently Allied Health Math, and OER Spanish translations.
 His passion is assisting those who are underserved and seeing others strive in inequitable circumstances.
 Benjamin’s unique perspective on helping others was further developed at West Hills Community College where he collaborated in developing strategies and implementing training for migrant and seasonal farmworkers in rural communities.
 Additionally, Benjamin volunteers in a development team for innovative, standardized prison ministry efforts for his local church.
 His love for the human body led him to the field of Surgical Technology with an acute experience in orthopedics and spine surgery.
 Outside of work responsibilities, Benjamin loves endurance sports, national parks, and of course enjoying life with his wife.